 Founded in 2018, Federal Resources' Warrior's Legacy Scholarship was created to support the families of those who protect us all, and to give back to those who put their lives on the line for us each and every day.
-There is no way to fully repay someone for their service and bravery in defending our country and our freedoms, but as a way of showing our support and gratitude for these dedicated individuals, FR will award $5,000 per year to a college bound high school senior or currently enrolled college student who meets the requirements of the scholarship.
+There is no way to fully repay someone for their service and bravery in defending our country and our freedoms, but as a way of showing our support and gratitude for these dedicated individuals, FR will award a one-time $5,000 check to winning college bound high school senior or currently enrolled college student who meets the requirements of the scholarship.
 We believe in continuing to support today's youth and instill the same values in them that our service members embody.

-FR's Scholarship Committee will review all completed applications and award the 2018 Warrior's Legacy Scholarship to one individual.
+FR's Scholarship Committee will review all completed applications and award the 2020 Warrior's Legacy Scholarship to one individual.
 The scholarship funds will be issued in the form of a check and will be made out to the student's accredited institution to be applied towards school related costs to include: tuition, school supplies or books.